 Three is that you are offering sound advice based on your experience.

-Poor content comes in three general categories.
+Poor content ideas come in three general categories.

 One is that you are only offering your opinion.